One of Aesop’s most quoted lines goes, “It is possible to have too much of a good thing.”

 Another version of this line states “too much of a good thing is a bad thing”.
 We have all used these lines at one point in our lives.
 We also know how true these are for almost everything, may it be food, money, leisure, or work.

 If these lines are true for so many different areas of life, does this mean that it is also true for happiness?
-Is there such a thing as being too happy?
+Is there such a thing as unhealthy happiness??

 Happiness is generally perceived to be a good thing.
 We spend a great deal of time pursuing things we believe will make us happy.
 It is also a common belief that we can all benefit from becoming happier.
 With the numerous studies available that show happiness and positive emotions are important, how can happiness become a bad thing?